The Harvey Entertainment Company: Purchase by Jeffrey A. Montgomery

 In 1989, Jeffrey A. Montgomery purchased Harvey from the Harvey family for $7.5 million.
 With this, the company became a subsidiary of Montgomery's HMH Communication, based in Santa Monica, California, and was renamed Harvey Comics Entertainment.
 Universal Pictures secured a 10% stake in Harvey in exchange for producing films based on Casper and select other Harvey properties.

 During this period, Montgomery began to re-syndicate the existing animated library as well as reprint older comic book titles.
-Through Claster Television, Casper & Friends was syndicated to local TV stations for three years between 1990-1994, while the "Harvey Classics" comic books began being published around the same time.
+Through Claster Television, Casper & Friends was syndicated to local TV stations for three years between 1990 and 1994, while the "Harvey Classics" comic books began being published around the same time.
 In 1991, the company licensed out Richie Rich and Casper to Warner Bros. and Universal Pictures respectively to create films based on the characters.

 In 1993, Harvey launched two additional comic book imprints to publish titles outside of its existing library - Nemesis Comics and Ultracomics, the latter was made to publish Ultraman comics.
 In the same year, the company went public under the NASDAQ Small Cap Exchange and was renamed The Harvey Entertainment Company.
+As such, the first film under its venture was the live-action adaptation of Richie Rich in 1994, produced by Joel Silver and John Davis and starring Macaulay Culkin.
+The second was the live action/animated film adaptation of Casper, a co-production with Amblin Entertainment, directed by Brad Silberling and starring Christina Ricci and Bill Pullman.Richie Rich was met with negative reviews with critics, but was a moderate success at the box office earning $76 million worldwide against a $40 budget.
+Casper fared better with both critics and audiences and was more of a box office success earning $290 million worldwide against a $55 million budget; both films would become cult classics.

 In March 1994, the company saw increased losses, with its revenue falling 26%.
 In May, Marvel Comics took over publishing and distribution for Harvey's comic book titles.
 In September, the first Harvey television series produced exclusively for television, The Baby Huey Show, aired on syndicated television stations for two seasons.
 The series featured brand new made-for-TV Baby Huey cartoons, as well as an assortment of existing Harvey cartoons, effectively replacing the previous syndication package.